happy family

 J.J.'s grin stretched across his face.
 "Seems like you wound up with the last laugh."

-And just like that, stories of thieving mishaps and sneaky successes flowed.
+Just like that, stories of thieving mishaps and sneaky successes flowed.
 The time Eddie got stuck in a bakery chimney.
 The time Tommy disguised himself as an old man for a pickpocket job and got caught because he covered up his limp out of habit.
 The first heist they'd pulled off together.

 "What's this doing here?"